 Transferring the bold practices experimented on the ground through UIA to other urban realities across the European Union, is one of the key objectives of the Initiative and its Knowledge Management Strategy.
-With 86 projects ongoing in 20 Member States, UIA is generating thematic and operational knowledge that has the vocation to inspire the design and implementation of future strategies and projects to foster sustainable urban development.
+With 86 projects ongoing in 20 Member States, UIA is generating thematic and operational knowledge to inspire the design and implementation of future strategies and projects that foster sustainable urban development.

 The launch by URBACT of the pilot transfer mechanism falls into this objective.
 UIA and URBACT are therefore joining forces - with completed innovative projects and a tested transfer method – to transfer the knowledge generated by 17 UIA projects from the first generation of UIA (CALL 1) to urban authorities and local stakeholders facing similar challenges.

 This first pilot mechanism will also be important to draw lessons on how to embed the transferability dimension into future UIA projects within the European Urban Initiative for 2021-2027.